-Please note that font should be at least 10-point font (unless otherwise noted on fillable form) and no more than six lines of type per vertical inch.
+Please note that font should be at least 10-point font and no more than six lines of type per vertical inch.
 Margins should be one-half inch for all pages (top, bottom, left, and right).

-Applications must be submitted electronically to email@example.com as a single PDF file via PDF filler , email or by FAX to 510-464-4540.
+Applications must be submitted electronically to firstname.lastname@example.org as a single PDF file by email or by FAX to 510-464-4540.
 You will receive e-mail confirmation of our receipt of your application.

 QUESTIONS: Please direct all questions to research@TAAFonline.org.
 The Aneurysm and AVM Foundation is an equal opportunity organization.

 THANK YOU for your interest in The Aneurysm and AVM Foundation's 2017 Grant for Cerebrovascular Research.
-Please submit your application via PDF filler, by email or by FAX to 510-464-4540.
+Please submit your application by email or by FAX to 510-464-4540.
 Please e-mail us at research@TAAFonline.org with any questions.